martinablazheska/newsletter-signup/README.md

 ### Continued development

-Add success state and mobile version.
+Add a mobile version.
+Implement useReducer to manage the email and email validity states in the SignUpForm component.
+Implement useContext to avoid prop drilling to send the email state.